-Growing up in Puerto Rico in a Catholic home, we never really celebrated Day of the Dead as it’s known in the United States, Mexico, and other countries.
-We commemorated the saints on All Saints Day on November 1st, and remembered the dead during All Souls’ Day the following day on November 2nd.
+Growing up in Puerto Rico in a Catholic home, we never really celebrated the Day of the Dead as it’s known in the United States, Mexico, and other countries.
+We commemorated the saints on All Saints Day on November 1st and remembered the dead during All Souls’ Day the following day on November 2nd.
 I didn’t know about Día de Muertos until I moved to the United States.

-On All Saints Day we celebrate the holy men and women, and ask for their prayers and intercessions.
+On All Saints Day we celebrate the holy men and women and ask for their prayers and intercessions.
 Being raised Catholic we commemorated the saints known, and unknown with a Mass.
 The church also has a procession with a special participation of the children dressed as saints.

 |Photo Credit: Commons Wikimedia|

 The following day the Mass for Los Fieles Difuntos (All Souls’ Day) was often held and celebrated at the cemetery.
 This celebration also coincides with the popular Día de Muertos (Day of the Dead).

 Both Day of the Dead and All Souls’ Day remember the dead.
 However, they celebrate it very differently.
 While All Souls’ Day dates back to the early centuries it is a Catholic celebration.
 Praying and remembering all the souls’ who departed.
 Especially those who departed, and are in the process of getting to heaven, through Christ.
 Catholics believed that some souls are waiting in purgatory, and with our prayers, they will be able to go into heaven.
 Day of the Dead on the other hand celebrates the departed and prepares for their return with a grand celebration with food, drink, music, fireworks, and an altar decorated with flowers, photos of the deceased, and a variety of food offerings for the dead.